mjnickerson/csci-e-29-finalproject/README.md

 **Conclusion** - Through exploration, we find that graphic visualizations as part of pipeline graph assembly and design are practical and beneficial, especially for data science team members with weaker coding skills.
 We find a graphic interfaces paired with cookiecutter or jinja are a doorway to improving cookiecutter’s usefulness.
 While they remain primarily text based, graph creation that involves some visual diagram component can template the skeleton of a DAG rapidly, and reduce the amount of manual input to deploy a workflow pipeline.
 We also find by controlling metaprogramming from a GUI, graphs can be as easily discarded as they can be created.
-Through this, **luigi graphs become a rapid extension to our existing daily data science workflows** - code that exists only for as long as it is are useful, and then dissapears.
+Through this, **luigi graphs become a rapid extension to our existing daily data science workflows** - code that exists only for as long as it is are useful, and then disappears.

 -----